malinowakrew/numerical_methods/README.md

 # Numerical methods
-Implementation of some numerical methods in python.

-Explanation in Polish in every file.
+I present here some of my implementation of numerical methods in python.
+In every file there are a code and polish description.
+However, I alsow put english name of every methon in explenation file.